 The above image is a 30 minute forecast of the location and probability of auroral activity based loosely on a model developed at Johns Hopkins' Applied Physics Laboratory known as the Ovation Aurora Forecast model.
 It provides estimates of the energy per unit area on the Earth's atmosphere from observations of the solar wind and interplanetary magnetic field made by the Advanced Composition Explorer satellite in conjunction with empirical relationships derived from the Defense Meteorological Satellite Program.
 It shows where the aurora is most likely to be seen and how bright it is likely to be.
 The model generates a global estimate of power, called the Hemispheric Power, deposited into the atmosphere in gigawatts (GW).
 For powers of less than 20GW, little or no aurora may be visible.
 For powers of 20-50GW, you may need to be relatively close to the aurora to see it.
 For values above 50GW, the aurora should be easily observable, active and mobile.
 For values above 100GW, this is considered to be a significant storm where the aurora may be visible from hundreds of miles away.
 The current prediction is downloaded when you load this page.
 If you want to download the latest model, simply reload this page or hit F5.
 If you want to see the full-sized map, please click on the above image.

-The above sky chart, generated from the Heavens-Above.com web site, shows what the night sky looks like at 22:00 GMT on Wednesday February 14th 2018 from York.
-The night sky will look the same an hour later at 23:00 GMT at the beginning of the month and one hour earlier at 21:00 GMT at the end of the month.
+The above sky chart, generated from the Heavens-Above.com web site, shows what the night sky looks like at 22:00 BST on Friday June 15th 2018 from York.
+The night sky will look the same an hour later at 23:00 BST at the beginning of the month and an hour earlier at 22:00 BST at the end of the month.
 Please click on the chart to see a full-sized sky chart image.
 If you want to generate your own star chart for another combination of location, date and time, please have a look at the Heavens Above web site.
 Choose your observing location in the Configuration section and then select Sky Chart in the Astronomy section.

 Rising and setting times for the Sun and Moon as well as the planets and the times of twilights for other locations in the United Kingdom can be obtained from HMNAO's Websurf web pages using the Rise, Set and Twilight Times option.